It's great that you're here!

 Genetics, an uncontrollable factor!

-As you certainly know, age plays an important role when it comes to fertility.
+As you certainly know, age plays an important role when it comes to wanting to have children.
 With increasing age, not only do the chances of getting pregnant decrease, but unfortunately also of staying pregnant.
 This is because with every year of life, the probability of genetic abnormalities in your eggs and thus also in the embryo increases.
 Men's fertility is also affected by age.
 Regardless of age, diagnostics can be useful to identify and understand your individual risk of pregnancy loss and successfully treat potential risk factors.

 However, this in no way means that general risk factors should not be checked even after an early initial pregnancy loss.
 Quite the contrary, we strongly recommend that you pause for a moment and think: Is there perhaps something that has been overlooked so far and can be adjusted?